101Ben/youthlaw/README.md

 ## Getting Started

 This project is to support their online signature of the Youth and Law Forum and shows their face to the world.
-The web app is build using flutter web development and is curently hosted at https://youthandlawforum.web.app or https://youthandlaw.com
+The web app is build using flutter web development and is curently hosted at https://youthandlawforum.web.app and could be accessed via https://youthandlaw.com.

 Please visit the site to get more information.

 Thank you.